|

 Internally a sequence of remote endpoints will be looked up through a name resolver, (after start on the net_entity is called), and each endpoint will be tried in succession.

-The name and port lookup to create a sequence of remote TCP endpoints is performed when the net_entity start method is called.
+net_entity object instantiated for a TCP connector.net_entity start method is called.
 If this is not acceptable, the endpoints can be looked up by the application and the alternate make_tcp_connector method called.

 Create a UDP unicast net_entity for sending only (no local bind is performed).